Japan In 9 Days

 When arriving at Narita airport the first thing we did was to exchange our Japan Rail Passes.
 Look for the JR East Travel Service center.

 We decided to do this at the airport, so we did not have to look for this service when arriving in Tokyo city center.
 You can decide when the pass will start to be valid when you speak with the people at the rail center.
 We timed it so that we had 7 days, including the day we went home, so that we could use it for the Narita Express train to the airport.
 We then paid for the one way with the train into Tokyo while at the counter, very convenient.
 Expect to be in line for a while, but it’s worth it, the people here were knowledgeable about the pass and how it works if you have questions.
-Read more about our personal experience and advice on the JR Railpass here:
+Read more about our personal experience and advice on the JR Railpass here on the Japan Rail Pass page:

 Phrases and bowing